brandonscottcox/Thinkful_Final_Capstone/README.md

 # Capstone: Restaurant Reservation System

-This is a fully functioning reservation application that was created for Thinkful's final capstone project for their Engineering Immersion program.
+This is a fully functioning reservation application that was created for Thinkful's Engineering Immersion program's final capstone project.
 It uses the following technologies: React.js, Node.js, PostgreSQL, Express.js, & Knex.js

 You can view the full deployment of this application here: https://bcox-front-reservation.herokuapp.com/dashboard